cognitedata/transformations-template/README.md

 # Assuming you have python available
 pip install pre-commit
 pre-commit install

+# You can also run all files:
+pre-commit run --all-files
 ```

 This is only needed the first time, for all future commits from this repo, the hooks will run! :rocket: